Crkf61/Crkf61/README.md

 - 👋 Hi, I’m @Crkf61
-- 👀 I’m interested in FPV drones, Arduinos, and some other cool stuff
+- 👀 I’m interested in FPV drones & Arduinos
-- 🌱 I’m currently learning to use python to read arduino comms
-- 💞️ I’m looking to collaborate on cool projects
-- 📫 How to reach me: chrislotery1@gmail.com

 <!---
 Crkf61/Crkf61 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.